IBM/zero-shot-topical-text-classification/README.md

 # Zero-shot Topical Text Classification

-Code to reproduce experiments from the paper [Zero-shot Topical Text Classification with LLMs - an Experimental Study]([https://github.com/IBM/zero-shot-topical-text-classification](https://aclanthology.org/2023.findings-emnlp.647.pdf)(EMNLP, 2023).
+This repostiroy contains code to reproduce experiments from the paper [Zero-shot Topical Text Classification with LLMs - an Experimental Study](https://aclanthology.org/2023.findings-emnlp.647.pdf)(EMNLP, 2023).

+The paper evaluates several off-the-shelf models on a diverse collection of datasets that handle topical text classification tasks.
+Furthermore, the paper shows how additional fine-tuning dedicated to topical text classification can further improve the zero-shot capabilities of LLMs such as the Flan-t5-XXL on this task.

+To use our work, you can either:

+1. Download our Flan-t5-XXL model - details TBA.
+2. Build your own models using the instructions below.

+Note: In the paper we described TTC23, a collection of 23 topical text classification datasets.
+Due to legal restrictions, the repository allows access to 19 of them.

+## Introduction

 Using this repository you can:

 1. Download the datasets used in the paper.
 2. Fine-tune DeBERTa-Large-mnli and Flan-t5-XXL on the datasets in the same manner that was described in the paper.
 3. Evaluate the models.

-Note: In the paper we described TTC23, a collection of 23 topical text classification datasets.
-Due to legal restrictions, the repository allows access to 19 of them.

-## Introduction

-The paper [Zero-shot Topical Text Classification with LLMs - an Experimental Study]([https://github.com/IBM/zero-shot-topical-text-classification](https://aclanthology.org/2023.findings-emnlp.647.pdf) evaluates several off-the-shelf models on a diverse collection of datasets that handle topical text classification tasks.
-Furthermore, the paper shows how additional fine-tuning can further improve the zero-shot capabilities of LLMs such as the Flan-t5-XXL.

-To use our work, you can either:

-1. Download our Flan-t5-XXL model - details TBA.
-2. Build your own models using the instructions below.

 ## Installation